NikitA: Overview

 The band sings in duet.
 Nikitin's idea to create the band was under development for quite some time.
 One of the initial versions of the band's name were Sireny and Divas, however when Nikitin found Dasha and Yulia they decided to name it NikitA which was the name the two ladies used to refer to Nikitin.
 Nikitin selected Dasha at the Russian-based music project Fabrika Zvezd created by Alla Pugacheva.

 Yulia was found by Nikitin a little bit later.
 Kavtaradze prior to NikitA performed for another band "А.R.М.I.A" (as Army).
 She left that band being pregnant and after giving birth Yulia tried for Nikitin's music project.

 The video director of "Mashyna" was Alexander Filatovich.
 Choreography for the band was composed by Anastasia Snadna who had prior experience in that field in the "А.Р.М.И.Я" (Kavtaradze's former band).
 The music director of the band is Roman Babenko who writes lyrics and composes music.

 In 2011 the band went through some changes in its cast when Yulia Kavtaradze was replaced with her former colleague from A.R.M.I.A., Anastasia Kumeiko.
-After that, in 2012, the group added another member Yulia Brychkovska.
+After that, in 2012, the group added another member Yuliia Brychkovska.
 Group renamed for "Dasha Astafieva & NIKITA" in 2016.

 The trio appeared on the covers of major international men’s magazines in Russia, Ukraine, Germany, Slovenia, South Africa, Poland and other countries.

 The group is contracted by the mamamusic music casting company that beside NikitA works with already mentioned "А.Р.М.И.Я" as well as "neAngely" ("НЕАНГЕЛЫ"), Iryna Bilyk, and others.